kokuwaio/keycloak/README.md

 - `<majorVersion>-<yyyyMMdd-HHmmss>` timestamped major version (e.g. for FluxCD)
 - `<version>` specific version for Keycloak
 - `<version>-<yyyyMMdd-HHmmss>` timestamped version (e.g. for FluxCD)
+- all tags are available with suffix `-import` for realm import without cache
+- all tags are available with suffix `-temurin` or `-distroless` for specific base images

 ## Develop and testing